Plastic Part Design for Injection Molding

 - Discuss multiple plastic processes with respect to injection molds, vacuum formed parts, steel tooling, processing factors, nominal walls, radii & draft angles, ribs, weldlines, stress, cooling plastics, bosses, and undercuts.

-- Discuss gating and discuss problems such as fill vent and eject issues as related to.
-Also discuss how to design in solutions to possible cosmetic problems.
+- Discuss runners & gating plus discuss problems such as fill vent and eject issues as related to.
+Also discuss how to design in various solutions to possible cosmetic problems.

 - Glass filled and co-injection process and associated problems.
 Discussion will include teaching ways to add structural integrity to glass filled parts by aligning glass filler.